 To date, our commercial operations have not generated sufficient revenues to enable profitability.
-As of December 31, 2019, we had an accumulated deficit of \$195.4 million, and incurred net losses of \$16.4 million for the year then ended.
-Based on the current development plans for Neutrolin in both the U.S. and foreign markets (including the concluded hemodialysis Phase 3 clinical trial in the U.S.) and our other operating requirements, management believes that the existing cash at December 31, 2019 plus funding raised through March 12, 2020, will be sufficient to fund operations into the second quarter of 2021.
-We will need additional funding for a second Phase 3 clinical trial, if required by the FDA, and funding for the commercialization of Neutrolin upon FDA approval.
+As of December 31, 2020, we had an accumulated deficit of \$217.4 million, and incurred net losses of \$22.0 million for the year then ended.
+Based on the current development plans for DefenCath and Neutrolin in both the U.S. and foreign markets (including the concluded hemodialysis Phase 3 clinical trial in the U.S.) and our other operating requirements, management believes that the existing cash at December 31, 2020, after taking into consideration the \$41.5 million of net proceeds received in January and February 2021 from the at-the-market program, will be sufficient to fund operations at least into the second half of 2022.
+We will need additional funding for the commercialization of DefenCath upon FDA approval and funding for the label expansion studies for DefenCath into oncology and total parenteral nutrition.

-Our continued operations will ultimately depend on our ability to raise additional capital through various potential sources, such as equity and/or debt financings, strategic relationships, potential strategic transactions or out-licensing of our products in order to complete the development of Neutrolin and until we achieve profitability, if ever.
+Our continued operations will ultimately depend on our ability to raise additional capital through various potential sources, such as equity and/or debt financings, strategic relationships, potential strategic transactions or out-licensing of our products in order to complete the development of DefenCath and until we achieve profitability, if ever.
 We can provide no assurances that such financing or strategic relationships will be available on acceptable terms, or at all.
 Without this funding, we could be required to delay, scale back or eliminate some or all of our research and development programs which would likely have a material adverse effect on our business.